"This is just unspeakable," Juliet said, crouching down beside the victim's body. "Who would do such a thing to such a beautiful creature?"

 It also meant that she could work on repairing the damage she had done to her partnership with Carlton, after having kept her relationship with Shawn from him.

 In the meantime, she had become reacquainted with the reason why her partner was head detective of the SBPD: he was just damned good at his job.
 In the past week, she knew that Carlton had personally solved three murder cases, four B&A's, two bank robberies, a gas station holdup, a dognapping, and an assault case involving a lobster and a pair of hot tongs, all without Shawn's help.
-Juliet supposed she ought to feel guilty that it made her laugh, to see Shawn pouting about his lack of involvement, but...she didn't.
+Juliet supposed she ought to feel guilty that it made her laugh, to see Shawn pouting about his lack of involvement, but... she didn't.
+She wasn't willing, yet, to fully explore why she didn't feel guilty about that, but she didn't.

 "This could be a pretty big story, for the press, couldn't it?" she asked at last.